beginner117/sim-lvdt/Kumar/README.md

     YOKE.py - contains the script that simulates a complicated YOKE structure used in pathfinder LVDT_mutual_inductance.py - contains the script that calculates the mutual inductance between the coils of the LVDT LVDT_correction.py - contains the script that calculates the correction factor (needed due to open circuit simulation in FEMM) of LVDT response
+    single_coil.py - models a single coil

-Here is a working example for simulating a typical LVDT/VC with just two lines.
+Here is a explanation for simulating a typical LVDT/VC/VC_only with just two lines.
 One can simulate one or more sensors simultaneously
 (Import the script 'FEMM_simulation' and make sure pyFEMM in installed)

     sim_code = femm_simulation.Position_sensor(sensor_type=, save=, sim_range={'steps_size_offset':},